ivan-m/testbench/README.md

 the input (without needing to also re-specify the function, evaluationg type, etc.).

+### Do I need to know HUnit or criterion to be able to use this?

+No, for basic/default usage this library handles all that for you.

+There are two overall hints for good benchmarks though:

+* Use the `NFData` variants (e.g. `normalForm`) where possible: this ensures the calculation is actually completed rather than laziness biting you.

+* If the variance is high, make the benchmark do more work to decrease it.

 ### Why not use hspec/tasty/some-other-testing-framework?

 Hopefully by the nature of this question it is obvious why I did not